-EDUC 230 Educational Psychology - Applications to teaching and school learning of behavioral, cognitive, and humanist learning theories, human development and motivational concepts, and assessment and evaluation procedures.
-Register for a Basic Skills test.
+EDUC 230 Educational Psychology - Applications to teaching and school learning of behavioral, cognitive, and humanistic learning theories, human development and motivational concepts, and assessment and evaluation procedures.
 Prerequisite: 150.
 4 credits.
 (IS)

-EDUC 240 Teaching Linguistically and Culturally Diverse Students - An overview of linguistically and culturally appropriate teaching strategies for teaching English Language Learners (ELL) in the mainstream classroom.
+EDUC 240 Foundations for Teaching ESOL - An overview of linguistically and culturally appropriate teaching strategies for teaching English Language Learners (ELL) in the mainstream classroom.
 A review of current second language learning theory and an application of these theories to planning effective instruction for students with limited English proficiency.
 An examination of second language development and cultural issues that affect ELL's academic performance in the mainstream classroom.
 Prerequisites: 150, 230, or consent of instructor.
 3 credits.
 (US)

 EDUC 245 Educational Linguistics and Language Acquisition for ESOL - Current theory and research in first and second language acquisition and issues in linguistics applied to linguistically and culturally diverse students.
 Topics in language acquisition include historical and current theories, language stages, as well as the factors that influence learning an additional language.
-Topics in educational linguistics include concepts in phonology, orthography, phonics, morphology, syntax, semantics and pragmatics, with a focus on classroom applications.
+Topics in educational linguistics include concepts in phonetics, phonology, morphology, syntax, semantics and pragmatics, with a focus on classroom applications.
 Prerequisites: 150, 230, 240, or consent of instructor.
 3 credits.

-EDUC 250 Language Policy, Issues and Advocacy for ESOL - Analyze and evaluate the historical, political, sociocultural, and linguistic issues related to local, state, and federal laws and policies regarding English Language Learners (ELL), their families, schools and community.
+EDUC 250 Language Policy, Issues and Advocacy for ESOL - Analyze and evaluate the historical, political, socio-cultural, and linguistic issues related to local, state, and federal laws and policies regarding English Language Learners (ELL), their families, schools and community.
 Assess and advocate for ELL students to develop policies and systems of support for ELL students.
-Prerequisites: 150, 230.
-Offered January of evennumbered years.
+Prerequisites: 150, 230 , or consent of instructor.
+Offered January of even-numbered years.
 3 credits.

 EDUC 270 Becoming an Early Childhood Teacher - An overview of the philosophy, methods, and materials used in child care, preschool, kindergarten, and primary classrooms.
 Beginning with birth experiences, following the physical, social, emotional, and cognitive development of children through the primary grades.
 Educational programs for child care centers, preschools, kindergartens, and the primary grades.
 Requires 30 clock hours of field experience in a preschool setting.
-Prerequisites: 150, 230, submission of an official score report with passing scores for a Basic Skills test, fingerprinting and OSP/FBI fingerprint clearance, and sophomore standing or consent of instructor.
+Prerequisites: 150, 230, fingerprinting and OSP/FBI fingerprint clearance, and sophomore standing or consent of instructor.
 3 credits.